 The intangible asset represents exclusive rights to an additional field-of-use on the patent suite within the License Agreement with AMF.
 The additional field-of-use was provided in exchange for 50,000 shares of Series A preferred stock, the fair value of which was \$1.0 million in 2013.
 The intangible asset was recorded at its fair value of \$1.0 million at the date contributed.
-In connection with the IPO, such shares of Series A preferred stock were converted into common stock.
+In connection with the initial public offering, such shares of Series A preferred stock were converted into common stock.
 Amortization of this asset is recorded over the shorter of the patent or legal life on a straight-line basis.
-The weighted-average amortization period is 8.71 years.
+The weighted-average amortization period was 8.71 years.
 The asset has been fully amortized as of December 31, 2022.
-For additional information, see Note 3.